isuihko/selolaskuri/README.md

 19.8.2018: More CSV format checkings, e.g. remove extra spaces.
 And new unit tests (total 65 tests) and code refactoring.
 Version now 2.1.0.2, 19.8.2018.

+20.8.2018: Adds usage of half character "1/2" in chess results and new unit tests for that.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.